208: Lost Continent

 You know, this secondhand smoke is just as unhealthy.

-When this episode first aired, studies on secondhand smoke were in the news (being released from 1986 well into the ‘90s), proving people could be harmed just from being in the room with smokers.
-The tobacco industry vigorously fought against the studies for years.
+When this episode first aired, studies on secondhand smoke were in the news (being released from 1986 well into the 1990s), proving people could be harmed just from being in the room with smokers.
+The tobacco industry vigorously fought the studies for years.

 Hey, guys.
 Watch this.
-I saw it on Mannix once. –[Imitating theme.]
+I saw this on Mannix once. –[Imitating theme.]
 Bah-dah, bah-dah!

 The Russian judge gives him a three point five.